-Visitors have flocked from all over the world to explore the picturesque towns, green countryside, and beautiful beaches Croatia offers.
-Since the epic fantasy series Game of Thrones chose the walled city of Dubrovnik for filming, interest has only increased.
+Visitors have flocked from all over the world to explore the picturesque towns, green countryside, luxury villas and beautiful beaches Croatia offers.

 It’s easy for tourists to fly into any of the several inspiring cities which line the nation’s Adriatic coast.
 What many visitors don’t consider, however, is Croatia is a country best explored from the sea.

 Croatia is a long and narrow country, and its coastline is rich with inlets, outlying islands, hidden coves, and caves.
 Most of its major cities and picturesque towns sit on the cliffs and by the bays along the Adriatic Sea.

 This, combined with calm waters and a bathing season from April to September, makes Croatia the perfect yacht charter destination.
 Here is a guide to the best places to charter a yacht for an unforgettable summer visit to Croatia.

 May marks the traditional start of Croatia’s yacht charter season which continues right through to the end of September.
 The water is cold for the first couple of months but usually warms up nicely by the start of July.